gifale95/eeg_motor_imagery_decoding/README.md

-# Decoding Motor Imagery states from EEG data using Convolutional Neural Networks
+# Decoding Motor Imagery conditions from EEG data using Convolutional Neural Networks
-This repository provides Python code for the decoding of different motor imagery conditions from raw EEG data, using a CNN.
+This repository provides Python code for the decoding of different motor imagery conditions from raw EEG data, using a Convolutionsl Neural Network (CNN).